of the Traveler's Choice for all of South America!

 charming haciendas of all of Ecuador.
 It was awarded the most

 popular hotel of Ecuador by Tripadvisor.
 It is located at about 20

-minutes from Otavalo and in the center of all the tourism destinations of the
+minutes from the Otavalo Indian Market and in the center of all the tourism destinations of the

 Imbabura province.
 An ideal location in an idyllic historical hotel if you want